tysonbbates/EMC-Roarm_Control/README.md

 ## Arduino File

 getMasterPosition.ido is an Arduino C++ file that does not need to be imported to the ROS workspace.

+## To Do
+The read_and_publish.py file within emc_arm_controller is the serial reader and ROS2 publisher node.
+The serial reader class must be converted to shell script / compiler based language but the publisher class must remain in Python.